-U.S. defense officials shot down the reports and said there was “no credible information” that ISIS planned to attack the U.S., the Guardian reports.
+Blogs and publications uncritically repeated those claims, and the ensuing rumor went viral.
+However, United States defense officials immediately shot down the reports and said there was “no credible information” that the Islamic State planned to attack the United States.

-Then, in a House Homeland Security Subcommittee hearing held in September of 2014, Department of Homeland Security Under Secretary Jennifer Lasley addressed the claim:
+In a House Homeland Security Subcommittee hearing held in September 2014, Department of Homeland Security Undersecretary Jennifer Lasley further addressed the claim:

 To date, we have not had credible reporting that either Hezbollah or any other terrorist group has been taking advantage of our borders to move individuals in an out.
 It’s something we are always looking for, but to date, we have not seen credible evidence of that.